 - Complete a dissertation project and defend it in an oral examination.
 The research requirements for the PhD are described in more detail in our Graduate Student Handbook.

-The goal of the certificate is to ensure that students have both a solid basis in probability and statistics as well as inference and quantitative research design, and some depth of experience in a more advanced topic area.
+The goal of the certificate is to ensure that students have both a solid basis in probability and statistics, inference and quantitative research design as well as some depth of experience in a more advanced topic area.
 As such, students completing the certificate are required to take at least five courses.
 Consult the required course listings below.
 Of note, some courses appear in more than one area, but a course can only be used to fill one of the requirements.
 In consultation with the certificate adviser, students may substitute equivalent courses or more demanding mathematical treatments of the same course material.
 For programming prerequisites, visit our Quantitative Data Analysis website.

 Core Area Courses (at least one from each area)

 Probability and Statistics

 |L33 Psych 5067||Quantitative Methods II||3|